• Skip to main content

 March 31, 2020 by Bethanie Ryan

-Many schools are closing across the country.
-Some of these schools are switching to more of a homeschooling format to keep the learning going through this unplanned time off from school.
-So now, parents who have previously sent their kids to school are finding themselves needing to act as their children’s teachers.
-Here are some tips from someone who is right there in the … [Read more...] about 11 Tips for Homeschooling Temporarily
+Whether because of a snow day or some other unforeseen crisis, sometimes, your child's school needs to switch to more of a homeschooling format to keep the learning going through this unplanned time off.
+So now, parents like you who have previously sent their kids to school are finding themselves needing to act as their children’s teachers.
+Here are some tips from someone who … [Read more...] about 11 Tips for Homeschooling Temporarily

 How to Start a Babysitting Co-Op